Glossary of Key AAQEP Terms

 cohort A group of provider representatives who share an AAQEP liaison and may participate in a joint monthly check-in call to receive updates, ask questions, and, to the extent desired, provide mutual support and feedback.

-commendation Notation that the Accreditation Commission may attach to an accreditation action (decision); a commendation is awarded when evidence shows outstanding performance on one or more aspects of a standard or on a standard as a whole.
+commendation Notation that the Accreditation Commission may attach to an accreditation action (decision); a commendation is awarded when evidence shows outstanding performance on one or more aspects of a standard or a standard as a whole.

 comment Notation that the Accreditation Commission may attach to an accreditation action (decision); a comment calls attention to a finding of program strength that is noteworthy but not so significant or pervasive as to warrant a commendation.